ReluctantHacker/notes/physics/classicalMechanics.md

 And now, here's the key concept.

 > [NOTE!]
-> Euler-Lagrange equation is the necessary condition of calculus of variations problem
+> Euler-Lagrange equation is the necessary condition of calculus of variations problem.
+Noticed Euler-Lagrange equation is just for Newton's force formula, it can for any form of math equation as long as the form holds

 ```math
 S[x] = \int {L\left(x, x', t \right) dt}